 - 5.128 In accordance with Criteria (3) of this policy, where the Site Noise Risk Assessment indicates that there is potential for Observed Adverse Effect Levels ('OAEL') of noise (low, medium, or high risk indication), a Noise Impact Assessment will be required.
 Noise Impact Assessments are required to be submitted to fulfil Criteria (4) of this policy and must be produced in accordance with the guidance as set out below. - 5.129 Noise Impact Assessments should be proportionate to the scale of the proposed development and the likely adverse impacts.
 The specific approach and methodology undertaken for each assessment should be tailored to address the specific issues driving the need for the assessment. - 5.130 Noise Impact Assessments are required to clearly identify the potential Observed Adverse Effect Levels of noise that may emanate from, or impact sensitive receptors on, the site.
-The acoustic design approach that has been undertaken to achieve optimal acoustic conditions, both internally (inside noise-sensitive parts of the building(s)) and externally (in spaces to be used for amenity purposes), as set out in Table D10b below, must be detailed within the assessment.
-Preference should be given to the application of noise control or mitigation measures that effect the source of the noise wherever practicable. - 5.131 Noise Impact Assessments must conclude whether or not the acoustic design approach is sufficient to adequately prevent and/or avoid any Significant Observed Adverse Effect Levels of noise, and/or mitigate as far as reasonably practicable any Lowest Observed Adverse Effect Levels of noise. - 5.132 Residential development is expected to not exceed the maximum ambient noise levels contained in table D10b below137.
-Noise levels above these will normally be considered to comprise Observed Adverse Effect Levels and may therefore be unacceptable138.
-Other types of noise sensitive development will be dealt with on a case by case basis, using similar principles and with reference to any authoritative specialist acoustic design guidance.
+The acoustic design approach that has been undertaken to achieve optimal acoustic conditions, both internally (inside noise-sensitive parts of the building(s)) and externally (in spaces to be used for amenity purposes), as set out in Table D11b, must be detailed within the assessment.
+Preference should be given to the application of noise control or mitigation measures that effect the source of the noise wherever practicable. - 5.131 Noise Impact Assessments must conclude whether or not the acoustic design approach is sufficient to adequately prevent and/or avoid any Significant Observed Adverse Effect Levels of noise, and/or mitigate as far as reasonably practicable any Lowest Observed Adverse Effect Levels of noise. - 5.132 Residential development is expected to not exceed the maximum ambient noise levels contained in table D11b137.
+Noise levels above these will normally be considered to comprise